Surplus Equipment Disposal

 Use the following Excel sheet if you have more than one item and attach to SN23500.

-If surplusing Category I electronic equipment (E-waste), such as computers, CRTs, LCD monitors, LCD TVs, plasma TVs, AV equipment, or hard drives, e-mail ETS at firstname.lastname@example.org or call x8324.
+If surplusing Category I electronic equipment (E-waste), such as computers, CRTs, LCD monitors, LCD TVs, plasma TVs, AV equipment, or hard drives, contact ETS by phone at x8324 or go to etshelp.fhda.edu, log in using your MyPortal credentials, and then select the ETS Request for Help form.
 ETS will pick up the equipment and complete the required surplus disposal form and spreadsheet attachment for you.
 However, for Category II electronic equipment or for non-electronic equipment, you must complete Section A of the Surplus Disposal Form (SN23500), print, sign, and retain a photocopy for your files.
 Send the signed original, including the appropriate Excel attachment if applicable, to District Purchasing Services.
 When surplusing more than one unit of electronic equipment, you must complete, sign, and submit the E-Waste Excel Attachment.
 For multiple non-electronic items complete, sign, and submit the Non-Electronic Excel Attachment.
 Do not combine electronic and non-electronic items on the same surplus disposal form.

 Category I Equipment includes: